 Are you aware of the impact wasting food has on the planet?
 It not only has a financial effect, but an environmental one too.
 Here at Neumann University we do everything we can to reduce our carbon footprint, educate, and be an environmentally-friendly atmosphere.

-Over 36 million tons of food waste reaches landfills each year
+Over 36 million tons of food waste reaches landfills each year in the

 According to the United States Environmentally Protection Agency, food makes up 21% of the wastes deposited in landfills in the United States.
 When food is disposed in a landfill, it rots and becomes a large source of methane.
 This results in landfills consuming a major source of human-related methane in the United States, accounting for more than 20 percent of all methane emissions.

-Food waste leads to growth
+Food waste leads to growth of Methane Gas

 According to the United Nations Environment Programme (UNEP), methane is one of the most harmful greenhouse gasses that contribute to climate change.